vallor/nv_telemetry/README.md

 # nv_telemetry
-Script to output vmem usage from nvidia-smi for plotting
+Perl script to output vmem usage from nvidia-smi for plotting